 I see myself as a reflection of mostly feminine energy.
 I believe we all have both essences to varying degrees, and I respect them both.
 However, feminine forces have been consistently degraded and dominated by misogynistic men over the millennia.
-I don’t mean to elevate the status of birthing pain, over all of the suffering that women endure, but I do believe that many men would develop more respect for women, if they became witnesses to a woman giving birth.
-They cannot do what some women can, which is bear excruciating pain while producing life.
+I don’t mean to elevate the status of birthing pain over all of the suffering that women are forced to endure, but I do believe that more men would develop a greater respect for women, if they became witnesses to women giving birth.
 Hearing my friend howl, and watching her endure the pain of birthing her first child, was one of the most awe-inspiring and humbling moments of my life.
-Not every woman can or will give birth, but every woman is a goddess who carries this, and other sacred feminine energies.
-We ought to respect them.
+Not every woman can or will give birth, but every woman is a goddess with sacred energies within her, and we ought to respect her and them.

 I am privileged enough to hold a Bachelor’s of Public Affairs and Policy Management from Carleton University in Ottawa.
 I specialized in International Development, and this contributes to why I cannot embrace religious myths too fully.
 I have a preference for direct observation, evidence-based truths and statistics where possible.
-Being a collective-member at the Sexual Assault Support Centre of Ottawa, gave me the opportunity to receive Feminist Counselling training, and enabled me to be qualified for my current job as an Intervention worker.
-I am a native English-speaker, and learnt French after moving to Montreal in 2009.
-I am fully bilingual in Canada’s two official languages, and very happy to say so.
+Being a collective-member at the Sexual Assault Support Centre of Ottawa, gave me the opportunity to be trained in Feminist Counselling.
+This opened doors for me to become an Intervention worker in Montreal.
+I am fully bilingual in both of Canada’s official languages.